BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 <img src="./figs/jetstream/Fig14.png" width="100%" />

 You should see something like the little desktop below.
-It's not pretty but this is where we'll be spending a lot of time.
+It may ask you to authenticate to set the time zone, but you can just press cancel.

 <img src="./figs/jetstream/Fig15.png" width="100%" />

-Follow the prompts, pressing next on the window.
+Follow the prompts, pressing next and skip in the upper right on the window.

 Select the grid of boxes on the bottom of side bar to show applications.
 You can type "terminal" in the search bar at the top, or scroll to find the Terminal application.
 It will open a new window that has the `$` prompt.